-Prior to the Trust's most recent fiscal year ended December 31, 2022, the Funds had not commenced operations and thus had paid no brokerage commissions to affiliated broker-dealers
+As of the Trust's most recent fiscal year ended December 31, 2023, the Funds paid no brokerage commissions to affiliated broker-dealers.

 PURCHASES, REDEMPTIONS AND PRICING OF SHARES

 PURCHASES AND REDEMPTIONS OF SHARES

 Shares of a Fund may not be purchased or redeemed by individual investors directly but may be purchased or redeemed only through variable annuity contracts or variable life insurance policies (together, "Variable Contracts," and, each, a "Variable Contract") offered by Participating Insurance Companies, or as otherwise described in the Prospectus.